miroapp/app-examples/examples/jwt-auth/README.md

 │  └── hooks
 │      └── useRecent.ts <-- Custom hook to read and update recent gifs.
 │  └── utils
-│      │── api.ts <-- API utility to make requests to the app's server with Miro's user JWT header.
+│      │── fetch-api.ts <-- API utility to make requests to the app's server with Miro's user JWT header.
 │      │── miro.ts <-- Miro utility to interact with the Miro Web SDK.
 │      │── user.ts <-- User utility to get the user's ID from the JWT token.
 │      └── storage.ts <-- Implementation of storage logic.
 Will create a file `store.json` with userID and recent gifs.